eshaan-vimal/chaos-enhanced-feature-engineering_ECG/README.md

   <img src="models/final_charts/reconstruction_diagram.png" alt="Phase Space Reconstruction" width="700"/>
 </p>

-**The Insight:** A chaotic 1D signal isn't random—it's a *projection* of a deterministic system operating on a lower-dimensional manifold.
+**The Insight:** A chaotic 1D signal isn't random it's a *projection* of a deterministic system operating on a lower-dimensional manifold.
 By reconstructing the phase space using Takens' Embedding Theorem, we can "unfold" this tangled trajectory into a geometric **attractor** where:

 - **Normal Sinus Rhythm** → Stable, periodic attractor
 - **Ventricular Ectopic Beat** → Chaotic, divergent attractor

-The classification problem transforms from learning complex patterns in high-dimensional signal space to separating *geometrically distinct regions* on the manifold—a task achievable by simple classifiers.
+The classification problem transforms from learning complex patterns in high-dimensional signal space to separating *geometrically distinct regions* on the manifold a task achievable by simple classifiers.

 ---